Prof Ebrahim Karimi teaches electromagnetism for the third-year undergraduate students during the winter semester of 2018-2019.

 Formulation of the electromagnetism theory is an essential key to our understanding of nature, such as classical optics, microwaves and electric circuits.
 Both electric and magnetic forces were discovered millennia ago prior to being formulated by Coulomb and Bio-Savart.
 However, Maxwell showed that electric and magnetic fields are both generated and altered by each other.
 This revolutionary discovery led to a novel and unique branch of physics, named electrodynamics.
-In this course, we review several important concepts in the Classical Electrodynamics, among the others, such as Green’s functions, boundary-value problems, multipoles expansions, electrostatic of macroscopic media, magnetostatics, time-varying fields, Maxwell’s equations and gauge transformations.
+Maxwell’s finding was the basis for understanding the theory of electromagnetic radiation, and innovation communications systems.

 This course is suitable for the third-year undergraduate students in physics who are familiar with the advanced calculus, special functions and the electrostatics.
 Electrodynamics (electromagnetism), in the current form, has been developed during the last 200 years, and thus, it is impossible to learn all these developments historically.
 Thus, the following contents are chosen selectively for your undergraduate programme by the faculty and your school.
 During this course, the students will learn the following concepts;